metio/terraform-provider-k8s/docs/data-sources/cert_manager_io_cluster_issuer_v1_manifest.md

 Required:

-- `credentials_ref` (Attributes) CredentialsRef is a reference to a Secret containing the Venafi TPP API credentials.The secret must contain the key 'access-token' for the Access Token Authentication,or two keys, 'username' and 'password' for the API Keys Authentication. (see [below for nested schema](#nestedatt--spec--venafi--tpp--credentials_ref))
+- `credentials_ref` (Attributes) CredentialsRef is a reference to a Secret containing the Venafi TPP API credentials.
+The secret must contain the key 'access-token' for the Access Token Authentication, or two keys, 'username' and 'password' for the API Keys Authentication. (see [below for nested schema](#nestedatt--spec--venafi--tpp--credentials_ref))
-- `url` (String) URL is the base URL for the vedsdk endpoint of the Venafi TPP instance,for example: 'https://tpp.example.com/vedsdk'.
+- `url` (String) URL is the base URL for the vedsdk endpoint of the Venafi TPP instance, for example: 'https://tpp.example.com/vedsdk'.

 Optional:

-- `ca_bundle` (String) Base64-encoded bundle of PEM CAs which will be used to validate the certificatechain presented by the TPP server.
-Only used if using HTTPS; ignored for HTTP.If undefined, the certificate bundle in the cert-manager controller containeris used to validate the chain.
+- `ca_bundle` (String) Base64-encoded bundle of PEM CAs which will be used to validate the certificate chain presented by the TPP server.
+Only used if using HTTPS; ignored for HTTP.
+If undefined, the certificate bundle in the cert-manager controller container is used to validate the chain.
-- `ca_bundle_secret_ref` (Attributes) Reference to a Secret containing a base64-encoded bundle of PEM CAswhich will be used to validate the certificate chain presented by the TPP server.Only used if using HTTPS; ignored for HTTP.
-Mutually exclusive with CABundle.If neither CABundle nor CABundleSecretRef is defined, the certificate bundle inthe cert-manager controller container is used to validate the TLS connection. (see [below for nested schema](#nestedatt--spec--venafi--tpp--ca_bundle_secret_ref))
+- `ca_bundle_secret_ref` (Attributes) Reference to a Secret containing a base64-encoded bundle of PEM CAs which will be used to validate the certificate chain presented by the TPP server.
+Only used if using HTTPS; ignored for HTTP.
+Mutually exclusive with CABundle.
+If neither CABundle nor CABundleSecretRef is defined, the certificate bundle in the cert-manager controller container is used to validate the TLS connection. (see [below for nested schema](#nestedatt--spec--venafi--tpp--ca_bundle_secret_ref))

 <a id="nestedatt--spec--venafi--tpp--credentials_ref"></a>
 ### Nested Schema for `spec.venafi.tpp.credentials_ref`

 Required:

-- `name` (String) Name of the resource being referred to.More info: https://kubernetes.io/docs/concepts/overview/working-with-objects/names/#names
+- `name` (String) Name of the resource being referred to.
+More info: https://kubernetes.io/docs/concepts/overview/working-with-objects/names/#names

 <a id="nestedatt--spec--venafi--tpp--ca_bundle_secret_ref"></a>